Copyleaks/Java-Plagiarism-Checker/README.md

 <p>Now you can use the Copyleaks API in your project.
 If you are working with our latest version, you can also run the libraries using the code found down on this page.</p>
 <h3>Signing Up and Getting Your API Key</h3>
  <p>To use Copyleaks API you need to be a registered user.
 Signing up is quick and free of charge.</p>
  <p><a href="https://copyleaks.com/account/register">Signup</a> to Copyleaks and confirm your account by clicking the link in the confirmation email.
-Generate your personal API key on your <a href="https://api.copyleaks.com/Home/Dashboard">dashboard</a> under 'Access Keys'. </p>
+Generate your personal API key on your dashboard (<a href="https://api.copyleaks.com/businessesapi">Businesses dashboard/</a><a href="https://api.copyleaks.com/academicapi">Academic dashboard/</a><a href="https://api.copyleaks.com/websitesapi">Websites dashboard</a>) under 'Access Keys'. </p>
  <p>For more information check out our <a href="https://api.copyleaks.com/Guides/HowToUse">API guide</a>.</p>
 <h3>Example</h3>
 <p>This code will show you where the textual content in the parameter ‘url’ has been used online:</p>